enarjord/passivbot/README.md

 {

-    "ema_spans": [                             # emas are not calculated based on ohlcvs, 37328.0,                               # but rather on sequence of trades filtered to remove consecutive price duplicates.
-        51671.0
-    ],
-    "ema_spread": -0.000468,                   # if no position, enters long at min(emas) * (1 - spread / 2) and short at max(emas) * (1 + spread / 2)
-    "entry_qty_equity_multiplier": 0.00192,    # initial entry qty is equity * entry_qty_equity_multiplier * price
+        'compounding': False,               # used in backtesting
-    "ddown_factor": 0.413,                     # next entry qty is pos_size * ddown_factor
+        'ddown_factor': 0.01,               # next entry_qty is pos_size * ddown_factor
-    "grid_spacing": 0.0047,                    # next entry qty is pos_price (1 +- grid_spacing)
+        'grid_spacing': 0.003,              # next entry_price is pos_price * (1 +- grid_spacing * grid_spacing_modifier)
+                                            # where grid_spacing_modifier is (1 + pos_margin_to_equity_ratio * grid_spacing_coefficient)
+                                            # where pos_margin_to_equity_ratio is (pos_size / pos_price) / (equity * leverage)
+        'grid_spacing_coefficient': 20.0,   # the purpose of the coefficient is to increase grid spacing when pos_size is high
-    "initial_equity": 0.001,                   # used in backtesting
+        'initial_equity': 0.001,            # used in backtesting.  also limits the bot's max allowed pos_size
-    "leverage": 84.0,                          # used in backtesting to determine liquidation price and limit entries.  live leverage is set to cross mode
-    "maker_fee": -0.00025,                     # used in backtesting
-    "markup": 0.00723,                         # closes entire position at pos_price * (1 +- markup)
+        'isolated_mode': False,             # used in backtesting.  cross mode if False.  only tested with cross mode, isolated mode not recommended
+        'leverage': 100.0,                  # irrelevant because cross mode in bybit is always 100x leverage 'liq_modifier': 0.001,              # used in backtesting to simulate mark price for liquidations 'maker_fee': -0.00025,              # used in backtesting.  bot uses only post_only limit orders -- no takers 'markup': 0.0019,                   # bot closes any position at pos_price * (1 +- markup)
-    "min_qty": 1.0,                            # used in backtesting
+        'min_qty': 1.0,                     # minimum order quantity.  bybit's minimum is 1.0, user may set higher minimum 'n_days': 0.0,                      # used in backtesting
-    "price_step": 0.5,                         # used in backtesting
+        'price_step': 0.5,                  # price step
-    "qty_step": 1.0,                           # used in backtesting
+        'qty_step': 1.0,                    # quantity step
-    "symbol": "BTCUSD"                         # only one symbol at a time
+        'symbol': 'BTCUSD'                  # only one symbol at a time

 }